bertspaan/dutch-farmhouses-of-brooklyn/index.md

   <dd><a href="https://bertspaan.nl">Bert Spaan</a> &amp; <a href="https://twitter.com/jeremylechtzin">Jeremy Lechtzin</a></dd>
 </dl>

 You can view the source code of this website [on GitHub](https://github.com/bertspaan/dutch-farmhouses-of-brooklyn).
+It’s easy to adapt the source code and use if for a new bicycle or walking tour.

 {% include route-files.html %}